1. Introduction to the collaborative professional learning bursary

 2. Eligible activities

 Schools may use this bursary to collaborate with other schools to organise, and host professional learning activities.
+The chosen activities must focus on teacher professional learning, rather than outcomes for pupils or students.

 The activities must align with one or more of the following areas: